 Ace Controls Company Profile

-In the 1950s industrial shock absorbers were custom designed for specific weights, velocity and propelling force of the moving load.
-If these variables were precisely known and constant over time, a fixed orifice shock absorber, called a hydroshock, did the jo...
+In the 1950’s industrial shock absorbers were custom designed for specific weights, velocity and propelling force of the moving load.
+If these variables were precisely known and constant over time, a fixed orifice shock absorber, called a “hydroshock,” did the job.
+But most of...

 The founder of ACE Controls, William J. Chorkey Sr. was an engineer at MAC Valves where he was asked by Ford Motor Co. to design circuits to decelerate air cylinders.
 He and Walter Ludwig, the President of MAC Valves, devised a valve circuit that reversed the direction of the cylinder piston cylinder before the end-of-stroke impact.
 Although this circuit was not an ideal solution, Ford benefited by increased production and less damage to air cylinders.
 Mr. Chorkey recognized that there was need for deceleration technology in order to increase production speeds.